-a and -r has been extended,

 to specify different sets of field delimiters for the

 two files to compare.
-Starting from version 5
+In addition, starting from version 5

-Numdiff includes a filter which avoids it to get confused
+Numdiff includes a filter which allows it not to get confused

-one or more lines for which there exist no
+if one file contains one or more lines for which there exist

 I know that many people could find Numdiff simply useless.
 But people working in Scientific Computing or in Numerical Analysis could find it useful for their job.
-Since one might compare a file containing the output produced by a given numerical program, when it runs in a certain environment, with another file containing the output produced by the same program but in a different environment.
-By different environment I mean e.g. a different operating system or a different compiler on the same system.
-Other times one has to compare the output of a numerical program, which is made to solve a certain problem, with the one produced by another program, which solves the same problem but using a different algorithm.
-Finally, one might compare the output of a numerical program with a sample file containing a list of expected data (which could have been computed theoretically or come from experiments in a laboratory).
+Often they need to compare a file containing the output produced by a given numerical program, when running in a certain environment, with another file containing the output produced by the same program but in a different environment (by different environment I mean e.g.a different operating system or a different compiler on the same system).
+Or they need to compare the output of a numerical program, which is made to solve a certain problem, with the one produced by another program, which solves the same problem but using a different algorithm.
+Finally, sometimes they have to compare the output of a numerical program with a sample file containing a list of expected data (which could have been computed theoretically or come from experiments in a laboratory).
 In all these situations Numdiff could turn out very helpful, since it also lets the user specify a tolerance for absolute and/or relative differences, then reporting only the fields which differ enough to exceed these tolerances.

 via a text-only computer interface, such as a text terminal or